supercollider/scvim/README.md

 Support/SuperCollider/Extensions/SCVim.sc
 `

+Make sure you are using QT as your main GUI by adding `GUI.qt;` to you startup.scd file.

 The rest should hopefully work automatically (that is if you have SuperCollider installed in the default directory `/Applications/SuperCollider.app`).
 Edit plugin/supercollider.vim to taste.
 Or override corresponding function in your